tereschvlad/ComparableSolution/README.md

 # ComparableSolution
-This soulution was realise for demonstrate how to solving issue how to compare two object by value.
+This solution was created to demonstrate how to compare two objects by value.
 For this was created general class GeneralComparable wich give an opportunity to get a hash from significant fields forwarding this hash can be comparable.

 Project was realized on C#.
 Algoritm for hashing MurmurHash3, used System.Data.HashFunction.MurmurHash nuget